|

 skills, and meet new people.
 Oh, and the tea's not bad either.

-never played in a band before - won't I get left behind?
+I've never played in a band before - won't I get left behind?

-can initially seem challenging, as it may be the first encounter
+We realise that playing in a band can initially seem challenging, as it may be the first encounter

 with a conductor, or the first time playing the notes at